Dhofar Mountains: Wildlife

 The Arabian leopard thrives here, particularly in Jabal Samhan Nature Reserve.

+These mountains are home to Oman's largest population of Nubian ibex.

 The Asiatic cheetah used to occur in this region.
 Oman's last known cheetah was killed near Jibjat in 1977 (Harrison, 1983).

 In December 2018, a Schokari sand racer was spotted in a mountain in this region.